TakGlobus/takuyakurihana.github.io/_pages/about.md

   - /about.html
 ---

-## About Takuya __卓弥__
+## BIO
-I’m a third year Ph.D student in the [Globus labs](https://labs.globus.org/) under the supervision of Dr. [Ian Foster](https://www.anl.gov/profile/ian-t-foster), at [The University of Chicago, Department of Computer Science](https://www.cs.uchicago.edu/).
+I’m a third year Ph.D student in the [Globus labs](https://labs.globus.org/) advised by Dr. [Ian Foster](https://www.anl.gov/profile/ian-t-foster), at [The University of Chicago, Department of Computer Science](https://www.cs.uchicago.edu/).
-I received B.S. and M.S. degrees in Meteorology from University of Tsukuba, Japan and M.S degree in Computer Science from The University of Chicago, USA.
+I received B.S. and M.S. degree in Meteorology from University of Tsukuba, Japan and M.S degree in Computer Science from The University of Chicago, USA.
 See [\[CV\]](https://takglobus.github.io/takuyakurihana.github.io/files/cv_takuya_kurihana_latest.pdf) for my full resume.

 My research interests focus in the area of data science; application of deep learning, machine learning, high performance computing, large-scale data science, and cloud physics.